CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 - `--protocol`: Submission protocol: bsub or qsub or condor (default='bsub')
 - `-q, --queue`: Queue to submit to (default='1nd')
 - `--nosubmit`: Flag to turn off submission, job scripts are still created.
-Can be useful if you want to run locally.
+Can be useful if you want to run locally (You should then probably remove the last line in the produced scripts).
 - `-o, --output`: Output directory for LHE file (default='lhe')
 - `--keeptar`: keep existing CMSSW tarball for Condor (default='False')